Rozhovetskyi/AR-Support-Checker/.github/README.md

 ## How to use

-Add plugin using one of following ways:
+Add plugin using one of the following ways:

 *  Import [ARSupportChecker.package](https://github.com/Rozhovetskyi/ARSupportChecker/blob/main/.github/ARSupportChecker.unitypackage?raw=true) to your project
 *  Via <i>Package Manager / + / Add package from git URL...</i> `https://github.com/Rozhovetskyi/AR-Support-Checker.git`